yonkahlon/Zenject/README.md

         _foo = foo;
     }

-    public void DoThing()
+    public void Run()
     {
-        _foo.Value.DoThing();
+        _foo.Value.Run();
     }
 }
 ```

-Now, by using `Lazy<>` instead, the Foo class will not be created until Bar.DoThing is first called.
+Now, by using `Lazy<>` instead, the Foo class will not be created until Bar.Run is first called.
 After that, it will use the same instance of Foo.

 Note that the installers remain the same in both cases.
 Any injected dependency can be made lazy by simply wrapping it in `Lazy<>`.

 ## <a id="dicontainer-methods"></a>DiContainer Methods

 In addition to the bind methods documented above, there are also some other methods you might want to occasionally use on DiContainer.
-For example, if you are writing a custom factory, you might want to directly call one of the `DiContainer.Instantaite` methods.
+For example, if you are writing a custom factory, you might want to directly call one of the `DiContainer.Instantiate` methods.
 Or you might have a situation where another library is creating instances of your classes (for example, a networking library) and you need to manually call DiContainer.Inject.

 DiContainer is always added to itself, so you can always get it injected into any class.
-However, note that this is usually a sign of bad practice, since there is almost always a better way to design your code such that you don't need to reference DiContainer directly.
+However, note that injecting the DiContainer is usually a sign of bad practice, since there is almost always a better way to design your code such that you don't need to reference DiContainer directly (the exception being custom factories).
 Once again, best practice with dependency injection is to only reference the DiContainer in the "composition root layer" which includes any custom factories you might have as well as the installers.
 However there are exceptions to this rule.

 ### <a id="dicontainer-methods-instantiate"></a>DiContainer.Instantiate

-These instantiate methods might be useful for example when creating a custom factory.
+These instantiate methods might be useful for example inside a custom factory.
 Note however that in most cases, you can probably get away with using a normal <a href="#creating-objects-dynamically">Factory</a> instead without needing to directly reference DiContainer.

 When instantiating objects directly, you can either use DiContainer or you can use IInstantiator, which DiContainer inherits from.
 IInstantiator exists because often, in custom factories, you are only interested in the instantiate operation so you don't need the Bind, Resolve, etc. methods